 She and I both happen to have been born in India, home of the Taj Mahal, arguably one of the most beautiful structures ever created by humans.
 Long may we people of the Earth continue to express ourselves in this way, but at the same time build safely to serve our communities for years to come.

-I will continue to blog on this website and add anything particularly relevant to Sir John Wolfe Barry, Henry Brunel and Tower Bridge.
+I will continue to blog on this website about a range of issues and add anything particularly relevant to Sir John Wolfe Barry, Henry Brunel and Tower Bridge.